rayed-therap/human-activity-recognition-smartwartch/README.md

 # I. Definition
 ### Project Overview
 The problem of automatic identification of physical activities performed by human subjects is referred to as Human Activity Recognition (HAR) [1].
-HAR is an attractive area of research due to its application in areas such as smart environments and healthcare [2], especially in the Intellectual and Developmental Disability (I/DD) space where I operate.
-If embedded inertial measuring units (IMU) such as accelerometers and gyroscopes found in smartphones and smartwatches can be used to  predict Activities of Daily Living (ADL), then patients with I/DD can be accurately monitored and a much better care given.
-As of today no such system exists.
-It is my goal to introduce such a mechanism.
+HAR is an attractive area of research due to its application in areas such as smart environments and healthcare [2] especially in the Intellectual and Developmental Disability (I/DD).
+If embedded inertial measuring units (IMU) such as accelerometers and gyroscopes found in smartphones and smartwatches can be used to predict Activities of Daily Living (ADL), then motion-based behavioral biometrics of patients with I/DD can be accurately recorded and montired, even when they are not being attended by their Direct Support Staff (DSP).
+This has the potential to aid agencies that support I/DD patients to provide much better health care and possibly detect physiological episodes before they occur.
+Additionally, smartwatches and smartphones also have the added advantage of being unobtrusive which adds to their appeal and acceptability with I/DD patients.
+As of today, no such system exists.
+It is my desire to introduce such a mechanism.

 ### Problem Statement
-The goal is to use raw accelerometer and gyroscope smartwatch data to classify 5 Activities of Daily Living.
+Through this project I wish to investigate the feasibility of using smartwatch data to accurately identify human activities.
+As such, my goal is to use raw accelerometer and gyroscope smartwatch data to classify 5 Activities of Daily Living.
 The activities are:
 1. Walking
 2. Jogging
 3. Sitting